z0r0z/majeur/docs/src/README.md

 **Pass conditions** (all must be true):
 - Quorum reached (absolute or percentage)
 - FOR > AGAINST (ties fail)
-- Minimum YES threshold met (if configured)
+- Minimum FOR votes threshold met (if configured)
 - Not expired

 ## Visual Card Examples